DIY Easy Lip Balm Recipe

 Carefully pour the lip balm into the tins or tubes.
 And immediately transfer them into the fridge for 5-10 minutes to set.
 If needed, top off once more and let set.

-With your lighter or match, melt the tops of any tins or tubes that are uneven or messy looking.
+With your match, melt the tops of any tins or tubes that are uneven or messy looking.
 Then cap all finished tins or tubes.

 These will last up to a year (or longer if you use vitamin E).